mrvlasyuk/tiny_code_improver/readme.md

 - `utils.py`: Contains utility functions and classes for working with OpenAI API and handling user input.
 - `chatgpt.py`: Implements the main ChatGPT class, which handles communication with GPT-4 and manages the conversation context.
+- `config.py`: Handles the configuration of the project, including loading the `code_improver.yaml` file and managing the OpenAI API key.
 - `code_improver.py`: The main script that starts the interactive dialog and processes user commands.

 ## License